bmvc2025/bmvc2025.github.io/attending/plan-your-visit.md

 ## Getting to Sheffield

-The Welcome to Sheffield website provides all the information you need: <https://www.welcometosheffield.co.uk/visit/getting-to-sheffield/>
+The Welcome to Sheffield website provides information on getting to Sheffield using a range of transport options: <https://www.welcometosheffield.co.uk/visit/getting-to-sheffield/>

 ## Hotel information